manuel-serrano/hop/examples/readlines/README.md

-This example shows how to use Hop `readLines`.
-This example reads all the lines from a well known file.
+These examples shows how to use Hop `readLines`.
+The example `readlines.js` reads all the lines from a well known file using the direct API.
+The examples `readlinesGen.js` reads them using a generator.